2yazan/Academic-Practice/README.md

 ### Practice 15: Upper Part of Hyperboloid
 **Task**: Construct the upper part of the hyperboloid given by the equation `x^2/9 + y^2/4 - z^2 = -1` within the range `-3 ≤ x ≤ 3`, `-2 ≤ y ≤ 2`.

----

-## Technologies
-- **C Language**: Practices 1 to 10 were written in C, focusing on basic algorithm implementation and problem-solving.
-- **Excel**: Practices 11 to 15 involve mathematical plotting and solving equations using Excel.